How Churches can Overcome a Toxic Culture-

 Some churches cover-up pedophilia-

 The Catholic church has gotten a lot of bad press over this issue in recent years.
 However, it is far from unheard of in Protestant and Evangelical churches.
 A valued leader gets accused of touching a child inappropriately and the church decides to deal with the problem “in-house”.
 At that point the whole messy mess gets swept under the rug or the leader is simply asked to leave the church.
 Then the leader simply goes to another church and more little lives are ruined.
 This is not okay.
 Every accusation should be thoroughly investigated by the proper authorities (the Elder or Deacon board do NOT qualify as the proper authorities).
 Yes, this is hard.
 Yes, it will hurt the reputation to the church.
-However, it will not hurt the churches reputation nearly as badly as when a church fails to protect the most vulnerable in a congregation (Luke 17:2, Matthew 25:45).
+However, it will not hurt the churches reputation nearly as badly as when the community discovers a church failed to protect the most vulnerable in their congregation (Luke 17:2, Matthew 25:45).

 We don’t help young adults to date-